pace-neutrons/pace-developers/euphonic/testing/05_jenkins_setup.md

 ## Windows

 This set up is much the same as the Linux multibranch pipeline.
-However, we will not set up the 'Branch Sources' as a GitHub repository, but as a Git repository (this avoids having data sent back to GitHub on whether the pipeline fails or not, which we are avoiding as the Windows node often fails for odd reasons not related to the code being tested).
 In the Git branch source setup input the same credentials, repository and behaviour as the Linux pipeline.

 In 'Build Configuration' again select the 'by Jenkinsfile' mode and this time set the 'Script path to `tests_and_analysis/WindowsJenkinsfile`.

 Set the triggers and discarding item strategies to be the same as the Linux builds.
 Then click save and it is set up, the repository should be scanned and tests run.

+## Mac

+The same setup as before, but in 'Build Configuration' again select the 'by Jenkinsfile' mode and this time set the 'Script path to `tests_and_analysis/MacJenkinsfile`.